-What can a teacher do to keep an overactive child focused and on task?
+What can a Sunday School teacher do to keep an overactive child focused and on task?

-Give clear instructions.
-Look directly at the child; make sure she or he is listening to you; and ask the child to rephrase the directions.
+- Give clear instructions.
+Look directly at the child; make sure they are listening to you; and ask the child to rephrase the directions.

-Establish a routine.
+- Establish a routine.
 A consistent routine helps children to know what will happen.
 Explain what is happening.
 Say, “When we finish story time, we will go to _________.”
-Give advance warning when a preferred activity is coming to an end.
+Give a five-minute warning when a preferred activity is coming to an end.

-Pay attention to outside stimuli.
-Arrange the classroom so a child with ADD/ADHD is not sitting by windows or hallways.
+- Pay attention to outside stimuli.
+Arrange the classroom so a child with ADHD is not sitting by windows or hallways.
 Have the child sit away from heaters, fans, or air conditioner vents.
-The noise is distracting.
+The noise and sensory stimuli can be distracting.

-Be aware of your own attitudes toward children who have ADHD.
+- Be aware of your own attitudes toward children who have ADHD.
 Be positive and affirming.
 Pray for the child and for your own patience and love.
 Remind yourself that the child is not deliberately trying to cause trouble, but is wired for high speed.
 Whenever possible, try to ignore disruptive behavior but do intervene if someone else might be hurt.
-Make certain the child knows that she or he is not the problem; it is the behavior that causes difficulty.
+Make certain the child knows that they are not the problem; it is the behavior that causes difficulty.